-The reform was presented in Parliament on the 7th of January 2002 and adopted on the 27th of March 2002.
+The reform was presented in Parliament on January 7 2002 and adopted on March 27 2002.
 For all parents of children born on or after this date, the new rules apply.
 Parents with a child born between the 1st of January and the 27th of March were given the option to choose between the two schemes.
-Results show a jump in average leave duration of mothers at 1st of January 2002 and no change in the average leave duration of fathers.
-On 27th of March, the change in average leave is barely visible, implying that the vast majority of couples preferred the new scheme.
-With similar results, Beuchert, Humlum, & Vejlin (2016) argue that almost all parents choose the post-reform rules if given the option.
-In further support of the unexpectedness of the reform, a parliament election took place in November 2001 leading to a change in government.
-The incumbent government campaigned on earmarked paternity leave, while the opposition's promises were less precise.
-There was no reason to suspect such a major change immediately after the new govup to 24 weeks of fully paid leave.
-After the period of paid leave from the employer, new parents would be on benefits equivalent to unemployment insurance.
+Results show a jump in the average leave duration of mothers on January 1 2002 and no change in the average leave duration of fathers.
+On March 27, the change in average leave is barely visible, implying that the vast majority of couples preferred the new scheme.
+With similar results, Beuchert, Humlum, & Vejlin (2016) argue that almost all parents choose the post-reform rules if given the option.4